Zan Abeyratne: 1961–1988: Early life, Models and I'm Talking

 Suzanne (later shortened to Zan) Abeyratne and her identical twin sister, Sherine Abeyratne, were born in 1961 in London.
 Their Sri Lankan-born parents, also have two sons; their mother entertained her children by playing piano and with her dancing, while their father shared his admiration of Louis Armstrong and jazz music.
-After moving from London family lived in Sri Lanka for "several years" before migrating to Australia.
+After moving from London, the family lived in Sri Lanka for "several years" before migrating to Australia.
 Both sisters became vocalists in bands both together, and separately, from 1978.
 They were members of Grand Wazoo, Sherine left to become a backing vocalist for Jo Jo Zep and then INXS, while Zan became a member of Bang.

 From 1983 to 1985 Abeyratne provided backing vocals for fellow Melbourne-based group, Models, including their single, "God Bless America" (April 1984), and appeared in the related music video and toured in support of that group's fourth studio album, Out of Mind, Out of Sight (August 1985).
 The Abeyratne twins were in the music video for Models single, "Barbados" (March 1985).
 The pair also worked on a record by Kids in the Kitchen.
 During her time with I'm Talking they performed, "Lead the Way", at the Oz for Africa concert in July 1985.
 They appeared before Charles and Diana at the Rockin' the Royals concert in Melbourne in November 1985, which was head-lined by INXS and included Models and Kids in the Kitchen.

 In 1984, Abeyratne joined Melbourne-based pop music group, I'm Talking.
 That group had formed in the previous year by Kate Ceberano on lead vocals (ex-Expozay, Hoagy Cats), Stephen Charlesworth on keyboards, Ian Cox on saxophone, Robert Goodge on guitar, Barbara Hogarth on bass guitar and Cameron Newman on drums.
 Cox, Goodge and Hogarth were all ex-members of Essendon Airport, an electronic, post-punk band.
 Abeyratne was recorded on I'm Talking's single, "Trust Me" (November 1984), with Ceberano on lead vocals.
 Abeyratne provided lead vocals for "Holy Word" (July 1986), the second single from the group's debut album, Bear Witness (August).
 It peaked at No. 9 in Australia, and No. 21 in New Zealand.

 Goodge described how Abeyratne was chosen for "Holy Word"'s vocals, "Kate wasn't available for the demos.
 Up until then Zan had resisted being a full time member, I guess we wanted to reward her as being part of the band and for all the work she'd done."
 She recalled, "It was awesome for me to get to sing that song.
 It was a special song for me.
 It came out and we got whisked off overseas so I didn't get to fully experience it all."
 Abeyratne toured internationally with the band and they returned for the Australian Made tour in December 1986 and the following January, before she left the group in March 1987.